 Dog registration fees are set by Council in respect of each registration year.
 These fees are set on the basis of moving to cost recovery of this activity with an input from rates for wandering stock.
-Due to the current pound upgrades that consist of an additional 25 induvial cages, new security fencing, and new CCTV security system there has been an increase to the dog registration fee of \$10.00 across the board for the 2018/19 registration year.

-The setting of fees takes into account any adjustment in the Consumer Price Index and any additional direct costs that Council incurs in its administration of the Dog Control Act 1996. its Dog Control Bylaw 2005 and the Dog Policy.
+The setting of fees takes into account any adjustment in the Consumer Price Index and any additional direct costs that Council incurs in its administration of the Dog Control Act 1996, Rotorua Dog Control Bylaw 2005 and the Rotorua Dog Policy.